Nuety/Python-Maze/README.md

 Updated to 2.1
-Minor improvesments to Kivy implementation
+-Minor improvesments to Kivy implementation

 Updated to 2.0
-Added Kivy implementation to have main menu
+-Added Kivy implementation to have main menu